dilawar/dilawar/README.md

 to find patterns quickly (mouthful 🙄).

 We are hiring!
 If you are passionate about Operating Systems, Observability and Security (eBPF etc.), and other low-level system programming stuff, drop me an email.
+Don't send me your resume, send me your Github profile.
-We mostly use C/C++, Rust, nim; and I hate Java (well, who doesn't!).
+We mostly use C/C++ and occassionaly Rust and nim.

 - 🔭 I’m currently working on endpoint cybersecurity (for work) and particle/neural simulators (for fun).
 - 🌱 I’m currently learning Windows OS 😞 (for work), and cell biology 🌛 (for fun).